Accounting2

 Premium Pricing

 On the other hand, segmented dynamic pricing is when you calculate different prices based on a specific group of customers.
 You can divide customers by age, location, or other factors.
-An example of this would be to offer special pricing for senior citizens.
+An example of this would be to offer special pricing for older adults.

-One of the major misconceptions about dynamic pricing is that it always results in higher prices.
-Not true.
-If the value or demand of a product decreases, dynamic pricing can help ensure you still make the most out of a sale, even if that is less than expected.
+One of the major misconceptions about dynamic pricing is that it always results in higher prices, but that’s not the case.
+If the value or demand of a product decreases, dynamic pricing can help ensure you still make the most out of a sale, even if it’s less than expected.

 A graphic showing the difference between a static pricing model with a single price point, and a dynamic pricing model with multiple price points.